 Not centralizing the king early enough

 Keeping your king on the back rank cedes space and loses pawns by tempo.
-Elite endings — including Magnus Carlsen's — show that immediate king activity decides races.
+Elite endings, including many of Magnus Carlsen's famous endgame wins, show that immediate king activity decides races.

 Solution: Activate the king as soon as checks are harmless, even before major trades.
 If you lose pawn races or allow king infiltration, you moved your king too late.